microsoft/industry/foundations/README.md

 ### Native Design and Alignment with Microsoft Cloud Roadmap

-De-risk technical debt and be aligned with overall roadmap for Microsoft Cloud to harness new innovations and capabilities
+De-risk technical debt and be aligned with overall roadmap for Microsoft Cloud to harness new innovations and capabilities.

 ## Architecture and Design methodologies for Microsoft Cloud Foundations